practicajs/practica/docs/blog/prisma-is-different/index.md

 "We designed its API to be intuitive, both for SQL veterans and *developers brand new to databases*"

-Being ambitious to appeal to database layman, Prisma builds a syntax with a little bit higher abstraction, for example:
+Being ambitious to appeal also to database layman, Prisma builds a syntax with a little bit higher abstraction, for example:

 ```javascript
 await prisma.order.findMany({